Clinic Directors

 Favorite part of JayDoc: Being about to collaborate with other pharmacy and medical students has provided me with an invaluable experience in patient care, allowing me to apply my knowledge and skills in a real-world setting.
 It's incredibly rewarding to be part of a team making a genuine difference in the lives of those who need it most.

-Makayla Webb, P1 Director
+Makayla Webb, P2 Director of Diabetes Class

 Undergraduate Education: Wichita State University